anoma/nspec/docs/tutorial/engines/index.juvix.md

 [^7]: We always have a default guard
 	that "activates" if no other guards are defined.

-[^8]: A well-known example for relevance of sources of "true" randomness are
+[^8]: A well-known example for the relevance of sources of "true" randomness are
 	[cloudflare's lava lamps](https://www.cloudflare.com/learning/ssl/lava-lamp-encryption/).

 [^9]: See the